 Finally, there are several structures in the watershed that have been abandoned and are obviously no longer used or necessary.
 Some of these structures are severely failing and present safety hazards in addition to impeding fish migration.
-Included in this category are structure numbers 39, 79, 81, and 82 (see Map 4.14).
+Included in this category are structure numbers 39, 79, 81, and 82.